We review the work of researchers, scholars, and thought leaders working in the field of kindness and compassion. We welcome new contributions …….

-In 2021, we need to be able to connect and make long-term plans with people who may have very diverse worldviews.
+In 2021, we needed to be able to connect and make long-term plans with people who may have very diverse worldviews.
 Many of us need to relearn how to live in harmony with the natural world.
 To achieve our compassion-worthy goals, we need to create the shared language, narrative, platforms, and worldviews required to begin, in a healthy interconnected way, solving the complex problems created by our disconnect from nature and other people, as well as the hurt and harm our decisions cause others.

 Hopefully, with help from Diana Beresford-Kroeger, an Irish Canadian scientist, more of us will fall back in love with trees.
-Hopefully, like those amazing Bishnoi women, we moderns will learn to cultivate compassion and (loving) kindness for our remaining boreal forests, and for all the beautiful animals, birds, and fish the forests support and protect.
+Hopefully, like those fantastic Bishnoi women, we moderns will learn to cultivate compassion and (loving) kindness for our remaining boreal forests, and all the beautiful animals, birds, and fish the forests support and protect.

 Very helpful for me, Dr. Janice Fitzgerald, our Chief Medical Officer, provides an elevating example of “embodied” compassion, kindness, and science-based leadership.
 Also, our excellent NL Accord Task Force is a visionary example of democratic engagement.